 Figure 1.
-Research Location Map

-Sampling was conducted at 3 stations.
+Research Location Map Sampling was conducted at 3 stations.
 The station locations were determined using purposive sampling method, considering the surrounding conditions of the sampling area.
 Station 1 was situated in an area without any settlements, Station 2 was located in the midst of residential areas, and Station 3 was positioned in the urban center.
-Water and sediment samples were collected 3 times at each station.
-Water samples were collected in volumes of 25 liters using a 25-micron plankton net, while sediment samples were obtained using a sediment grab tool.
+Sediment samples were collected 3 times at each station.
+Sediment samples were obtained using a sediment grab tool.

-Water sample analysis involved filtering the water samples through $20-25\mu m$ pore size filter paper, which was then dried in an oven at approximately 100° C for about 2 hours.
-The filter paper was subsequently used for microplastic identification using a stereo dissecting microscope at magnifications of 10-45x.
 Sediment sample analysis included drying the sediment samples, taking 20 grams of dried sediment, and dissolving it in 30% NaCl solution to separate microplastics by density.
-The sample was then filtered using $20-25\mu m$ pore size filter paper, which was dried in an oven at approximately 100° C for about 2 hours.
+The sample was then filtered using $20\text{-}25\mu\text{m}$ pore size filter paper, which was dried in an oven at approximately 100°C for about 2 hours.
 The filter paper was then used for microplastic identification using a stereo dissecting microscope at magnifications of 10-45x.
+Hamdhani et al.

+Table 1.
+Coordinates of Sampling Locations

 Station Sampling Location Coordinate

 1 Lempake Tepian Bridge -0.4385, 117.17037

 2 Jl.
 Pemuda III Bridge -0.46916, 117.16479

 3 Jl.
 Agus Salim Bridge -0.49121, 117.15263

-Table 1 Coordinates of Sampl ing Location ns

-Coordinates or bampi mg Location 110

 The analysis methods conducted include:

-Microplastic Concentration Calculating microplastic concentrations in water and sediment using the following formula: Microplastic Concentration in Water (Eppehimer et al., 2021) $Concentration = \frac{\Sigma Microplastic}{Filtered water volume (liter)}$ Microplastic Concentration in Sediment (Eppehimer et al., 2021) $Concentration = \frac{\Sigma Microplastic}{Dry \ sediment \ weight \ (kg)}$ Simple Linear Regression Analysis Simple linear regression analysis is conducted to determine the relationship between microplastic concentration in water and sediment using the following formula: Y = a + bX Simple Linear Regression Formula (Yuliara, 2016) Explanation:
+Microplastic Concentration Calculating microplastic concentrations in sediment using the following formula: Microplastic Concentration in Sediment (Eppehimer et al., 2021) Concentration = $$\frac{\Sigma Microplastic}{Dry \ sediment \ weight \ (kg)}$$ RESULT AND DISCUSSION Microplastics in Sediment Identification of microplastic particle content was carried out on 9 sediment samples from the middle segment of the studied urban river using a stereo dissecting microscope at magnifications of 10-45x.

-a = constant (Y-intercept)

-b = coefficient of variable X

-Y = dependent variable

-X = independent variable

-RESULT AND DISCUSSION

-Microplastics in Water and Sediment

-Identification of microplastic particle content was carried out on 9 water samples and 9 sediment samples from the middle segment of the Karang Mumus River using a stereo dissecting microscope at magnifications of 10-45x.
-The total number of microplastic particles found in the water samples was 685, including 216 fiber particles, 144 fragments, 324 films, and 1 microbead.
 The total number of microplastic particles found in the sediment samples was 238, including 65 fiber particles, 63 fragments, and 110 films.
-From the identification results of microplastic content in both water and sediment samples, four types of microplastics were found.
+From the identification results of microplastic content in sediment samples, four types of microplastics were found.
 The identified microplastic types include fiber, fragment, film, and microbead, as illustrated in the following figure:

 Figure 2.
-Results of Microplastic Identification: (A) Fiber; (B) Fragment; (C) Film; (D) Microbead Microplastic Concentration in Water In the water samples collected from the 3 stations in the middle segment of the Karang Mumus River, microplastics were detected, comprising four types: fiber, fragment, film, and microbead.
-Fiber, fragment, and film types were found at all three stations, while the microbead type was only detected at station 2.
+Results of Microplastic Identification: (A) Fiber; (B) Fragment; (C) Film; (D) Microbead Microplastic Concentration in Sediment In the sediment samples collected from the 3 stations in the middle segment of the river, microplastics were detected, comprising 3 types: fiber, fragment, and film.
+However, the microbead type of microplastic was not found in the sediment samples from all three stations.
+The microplastic concentration in sediment will be shown in the following figure: